yasir23/Eliza-yield-farming/docs/docs/advanced/deploy-eliza-to-tee-with-oasis-rofl.md

 ### Secret Management

-The secret management system handles secure storage and access to sensitive data.
+The ROFL secret management system handles secure storage and access to sensitive data.
 It:

 - Encrypts environment variables and secrets
 - Provides seamless access to secrets within TEE via environment variables or files